Blog

 Peard Bay spans 107,000 acres and serves as a sanctuary for ice-dwelling seals and nesting spectacled eiders.
 Tens of thousands of migrating shorebirds visit its shores, highlighting its ecological importance and vulnerability to environmental disruptions.

-Kaseguluk Lagoon Special Area
+Kasegaluk Lagoon Special Area

-Meaning “spotted seal place” in Iñupiaq, the 97,000-acre Kaseguluk Lagoon is one of the largest and most pristine coastal lagoon systems in the world and supports the richest and most abundant bird life of all Alaska’s Arctic coastal lagoons.
+Meaning “spotted seal place” in Iñupiaq, the 97,000-acre Kasegaluk Lagoon is one of the largest and most pristine coastal lagoon systems in the world and supports the richest and most abundant bird life of all Alaska’s Arctic coastal lagoons.
 Shielded from the Chukchi Sea by a series of barrier islands, the lagoon’s shallow, protected waters are excellent habitat for molting and calving beluga whales, and support countless migratory birds, as well as seals, walrus and polar bears.
 The shallow sheltered waters act as crucial breeding and feeding grounds.

 Wildflowers with hiker in background